svalinn/model_development_workflow/ErrorBlocks.md

   1. Imprint and Merge all shared surfaces in the model.
      * If using the GUI, in command panel select __Geometry -> Volume -> Imprint Merge__ and select __Imprint and Merge__ from the dropdown menu.
 Then type "all" into the __Volume ID(s)__ box and click __Apply__.
-     * Otherwise in command line type `imprint volume all` and then enter.
-Then type `merge volume all`.
+     * Otherwise in command line type `imprint body all` and then enter.
+Then type `merge all`.
      * _Now all surfaces that previously overlapped have been merged into one surface shared by both volumes._
+     * One should re-check for overlapping volumes in case of any problems in the imprint/merge operations

 <details><p><summary>Notes</summary>
 - The default tolerated distance for imprinting/merging surfaces is 5.0e-4 units.
 <br/>
-- Combining surfaces cuts two surfaces and two sets of faceting areas down to one, decreasing computational power required as well as eliminating possible errors where particles exist simultaneously in two surfaces.
+- Combining surfaces reduces two surfaces and two sets of faceting areas down to one, decreasing the computational power required as well as eliminating possible errors where particles exist simultaneously in two surfaces.
 </p></details>

 #### Assigning Materials in Cubit/Trelis and defining the Implicit Complement